Nuestras Hijas de Regreso a Casa A.C.: Prevalence of femicide

 According to Amnesty International, as of February 2005 more than 600 bodies had been found and over 800 women were still missing.
 In November 2005, BBC News reported Mexico's human rights ombudsman Luis Raúl González Pérez as saying that 28 women had been murdered so far in 2005.

 In the media

-Nuestras Hijas de Regreso a Casa group was worked with filmmaker Zulma Aguiar on a Juarez Documentary titled "Juarez Mothers Fight Femicide," which was filmed in 2005.
+Nuestras Hijas de Regreso a Casa group was worked with filmmaker Zulma Aguiar on a Juárez Documentary titled "Juarez Mothers Fight Femicide," which was filmed in 2005.

-In January 2010, UK Television News program Channel 4 News broadcast a report from Ciudad Juarez in which a young girl told how she had been abducted by a gang of men and forced into prostitution.
+In January 2010, UK Television News program Channel 4 News broadcast a report from Ciudad Juárez in which a young girl told how she had been abducted by a gang of men and forced into prostitution.
 She told the program's reporter Nick Martin how she had witnessed girls being murdered by the gang and how children were abducted and sold to order to American citizens.
 The report was recognized by the Foreign Press Association as TV News Story of the Year in 2010 and prompted US Immigration & Customs Enforcement to launch a cross border investigation into the women's claims.